 #3 Buy your daily must-haves before the cruise

 Most things you can purchase on the cruise will be a lot more expensive than on land.
 If you love chocolate, make sure you stock up for the entire cruise.
-The same goes for sun cream, hygienic or beauty items, electronics, and alcohol.
+The same applies to sun cream, hygiene or beauty items, electronics, and alcohol.

 Yes, alcohol.
-Some cruise lines allow a small amount of alcohol to bring on the ship.
-For example, Celebrity Cruise Line or Norwegian Cruise Line allow you to bring 1 bottle of wine per person.
-But note, if you want to enjoy the wine at a restaurant, you pay a corkage fee.
-It might be better to open the bottle just in the public areas on the ship.
+Some cruise lines allow a small amount of alcohol to be brought on board the ship.
+For example, Celebrity Cruise Line and Norwegian Cruise Line allow you to bring one bottle of wine per person.
+However, note that if you want to enjoy the wine at a restaurant, you will typically pay a corkage fee.
+It might be better to open the bottle only in the public areas on the ship.

 #4 Book the internet package beforehand

-When taking a cruise as a nomad and not as a vacationer, you might want to purchase internet packages.
+When taking a cruise as a digital nomad, rather than a vacationer, you may want to consider purchasing internet packages.

 Cruise ships have updated their internet access and use Starlink.
-If you can choose between a Standard and a Premium version, please note that you can't do much with the Standard version.
-If you need internet for calls, uploading and downloading media, or anything more than just email, you need the Premium version which can cost a lot.
-However, it is worth it and it is stable.
-I used the Celebrity Premium package on a transatlantic cruise and it was really stable and fast.
+If you can choose between a Standard and a Premium version, please note that the Standard version offers limited functionality.
+If you need internet for calls, uploading and downloading media, or any other purpose beyond just email, you will need the Premium version, which can be pretty expensive.
+However, it is worth it and reliable.
+I used the Celebrity Premium package on a transatlantic cruise, and it was really stable and fast.

-Cruise lines like Virgin, for example, include internet packages in their ticket fees.
-Other cruise lines, such as Norwegian Cruise Line, Celebrity, Princess Cruise, etc. make you pay between $15 and $40 per day.
+Cruise lines, such as Virgin, for example, include internet packages in their ticket fees.
+Other cruise lines, such as Norwegian Cruise Line, Celebrity, Princess Cruise, etc., make you pay between $15 and $40 per day.

 #5 Check in early and take part in raffles

 Additionally, checking out the different areas of the ship as an early boarder might give you access to discounts.
-The cruise lines are generous on the first day, make sure you make use of it.
+The cruise lines are generous on the first day; make sure to take advantage of it.

 #6 Ask for an upgrade

-The advantage of checking in early gives the possibility of an upgrade.
-When you ask kindly the guest relation, if there is a way they could upgrade you to another room category, there is a good chance they upgrade you.
+The advantage of checking in early is the possibility of an upgrade.
+When you kindly ask Guest Relations if there is a way they could upgrade you to a different room category, there is a good chance they will accommodate your request.

 #7 Take the automatically added tips off your bill

-On some cruise lines, it is allowed to take the automatically added tips (gratuity) off the bill.
-I don't want to get into the topic of tipping too detailed.
+On some cruise lines, it is possible to opt out of the automatically added tips (gratuity) by removing them from the bill.
+I don't want to delve too deeply into the topic of tipping.
 But as a European, tipping is not a mandatory concept.
 We tip when we receive the extra mile of service, and not just by default.

-And I am not saying, I don't tip but I don't want to encourage businesses to pay low wages (like waiters in the USA, for example, who sometimes get only $4 per hour) and it is on the customer to make up for that miscalculation.
-No no. I tip 10% and only for amazing service.
+And I am not saying I don't tip, but I don't want to encourage businesses to pay low wages (like waiters in the USA, for example, who sometimes get only $4 per hour), and it is up to the customer to make up for that miscalculation.
+No no. I tip 10% only for fantastic service.

 Back to the cruise, so cruise lines will charge you something around $10 to $20 daily (!) as added gratuity.
-You can ask the guest relation to take that off and you simply decide (like an adult) at the end how much you want to tip and give the guest relation cash in an envelope at the end of the cruise.
+You can ask the guest relations to take that off, and you decide (like an adult) at the end how much you want to tip and give the guest relations cash in an envelope at the end of the cruise.

 PS: I had conversations with crew members about their salaries.
-In many cases crew members can save up all their salaries and after they worked 3-4 seasons on a cruise ship, that allows them to start a business in their home countries.
-Cruise lines are not contributing to modern slavery, that is a misconception.
-There are way worse industries (and countries) in the world that take advantage of their workforce (stadiums that had been built for the Football World Cups, for example).
+In many cases, crew members can save up all their wages, and after working 3-4 seasons on a cruise ship, they can use these savings to start a business in their home countries.
+Cruise lines are not contributing to modern slavery; that is a misconception.
+There are far worse industries (and countries) in the world that exploit their workforce (stadiums built for the Football World Cups, for example).

 #8 Walk, walk, walk

-The amount of decks and the overabundance of elevators makes it hard to choose the abandoned staircases.
+The number of decks and the overabundance of elevators make it hard to choose the abandoned staircases.
 You probably only meet crew members on the staircases.
 And they know why: The average cruise guest gains 3 kg per week.

 You can avoid gaining weight with these simple tricks:

-• Stick to your "normal" diet.
-If you want to eat through all the buffet choices, take small plates and tiny portion sizes.
+- Stick to your "normal" diet.
+If you want to sample all the buffet choices, take small plates and opt for tiny portion sizes.

-• Switch white wine to red wine and keep the cocktail and beer rate low.
+- Switch from white wine to red wine and keep the cocktail and beer rate low.
 Don't purchase alcohol packages.
-They are not just very expensive but you need to drink a lot to make them worth the money.
+They are not just costly, but you need to drink a lot to make them worth the money.

-• Promise yourself to never ever use the elevator but visit every deck every day and make it a habit to get to know every corner of the ship.
+- Promise yourself to never use the elevator, but visit every deck every day, and make it a habit to get to know every corner of the ship.

-• Use the free gym, and make use of the running track.
+- Use the free gym and take advantage of the running track.

-• When visiting a port, check on Google Maps the distance to the sights you want to visit and just walk as much as possible.
+- When visiting a port, check the distance to the sights you want to visit on Google Maps and walk as much as possible.

 #9 Make use of all the free stuff

-To get the best price value, make as much use of all the free stuff: The gym, the theatre, and shows, the live music, the lectures, the raffles, the tastings, the presentations, the pool, ping pong, and pool billard tables.
+To get the best value for your money, make the most of all the free offerings: the gym, theatre, shows, live music, lectures, raffles, tastings, presentations, pool, ping pong, and pool billiards tables.

 #10 Don't pre-book land excursions

 This depends on your itinerary.
-When going to places like Bermuda, or city ports in Europe, I don't see value in joining the land excursions.
-Check beforehand how far the port is from the sights you want to see and simply organize yourself.
+When visiting places like Bermuda or European city ports, I don't see the value in joining the land excursions.
+Check beforehand how far the port is from the sights you want to see, and organize yourself accordingly.

 #11 Track your expenses daily

-If the cruise line offers an app, make use of it and track your daily expenses.
+If the cruise line offers an app, utilize it to track your daily expenses.
 You might think the daily cappuccino is not worth tracking, but when you pay $6 for each cup, it adds up.

 #12 Avoid the shops and the casino

-Cruise lines get very pushy to upsell their services, such as spa treatments, luxurious items in the shopping deck, and tickets for the casino.
+Cruise lines can be very pushy in trying to upsell their services, such as spa treatments, luxurious items in the onboard shopping deck, and casino tickets.

 Spending money on these upsells is always to your disadvantage.
-From spa treatments to designer bags, you will always pay a high price for it.
+From spa treatments to designer bags, you will always pay a high price for them.

 #13 Join social dinner tables